 Step 5: Routine Engine Exercise

-Regular exercising keeps the engine parts lubricated and thwart oxidation of electrical contacts, uses up the fuel before it deteriorates, and helps to provide reliable engine starting.
+Regular exercising keeps the engine parts lubricated and thwarts oxidation of electrical contacts, uses up the fuel before it deteriorates, and helps to provide diesel generator maintenance to reliable engine starting.

 Engine exercise is recommended to be executed 15 days once or 25 days once for a minimum of 30 min